BernhardPosselt/pf2e-kingmaker-tools/README.md

     ln -s /Users/$(whoami)/dev/pf2e-kingmaker-tools/ /Users/$(whoami)/Library/Application Support/FoundryVTT/Data/modules/pf2e-kingmaker-tools/

+If you **don't have access to Transifex and aren't interested in becoming a translator**, you need to create dummy localization files locally, otherwise the app won't load:

+    ./gradlew createDummyTranslations

-Optionally, if you want all translations present locally, pull all language files from Transifex where TX_TOKEN is obtained from your [account settings page]( https://app.transifex.com/user/settings/api/).
-Then create your rc file using:
+If you have access to Transifex, you need to pull all language files from Transifex where TX_TOKEN is obtained from your [account settings page]( https://app.transifex.com/user/settings/api/).
+Create your rc file using:

     nano ~/.transifexrc